MLS has 27 clubs that will compete during the league’s 26th season in 2021. Conference alignment is as follows:

-At the end of the 2021 MLS Regular Season, the top seven teams from each conference (14 Clubs total) will qualify for the Audi 2021 MLS Cup Playoffs.
+At the end of the 2021 MLS Regular Season, the top seven teams from both the Eastern Conference and the Western Conference (14 Clubs total) will qualify for the Audi 2021 MLS Cup Playoffs.
 The Audi MLS Cup Playoffs will again consist of single-elimination matches hosted by the higher-seeded team and follow a straight bracket format through MLS Cup on Dec.
-11 (3 p.m.
-ET, ABC, UniMás, TSN and TVA Sports.
+11.

 - Coin Toss (tie of two clubs) or Drawing of Lots (tie of three or more clubs)

-When two or more teams are tied in the standings on points, the above tiebreakers will be used until one team ranks ahead of the other(s).
+When two or more teams are tied in the standings on points (or points per game if utilized), the above tiebreakers will be used until one team ranks ahead of the other(s).